floogy/wistia-to-vimeo/README.md

 ## Dependencies
 - Download the official PHP library for the Vimeo API: https://github.com/vimeo/vimeo.php
-- Extract to create a `vimeo.php` subfolder alongside the files here (or update the path in `config.php`)
+- Extract to create a `vimeo.php` subfolder alongside the files here (or update the path in `config.inc.php`)